reZach/secure-electron-store/docs/preV4.md

+# This documentation is for versions v3.0.3 and previous for this library.
+For the newest documentation, please see https://github.com/reZach/secure-electron-store

 # secure-electron-store
 This is a close copy/fork of [electron-store](https://github.com/sindresorhus/electron-store) that uses IPC (instead of having 'fs' access directly) to communicate and marshal requests to read/write your local config file.
 This module is specifically being built to be used within [secure-electron-template](https://github.com/reZach/secure-electron-template).